quantiota/AI-Agent-Host/notebooks/README.md

 With this set of ready-to-use notebooks, users can easily experiment with different data sources and machine learning algorithms without having to start from scratch.
 It will also serve as a valuable resource for those new to data science, providing them with a clear starting point for their experimentation.

 We welcome contributions from the community to create and maintain this set of notebooks.
-Let's work together to make the AI Agent Lab a more powerful tool for data scientists!
+Let's work together to make the AI Agent Host a more powerful tool for data scientists!